Beaches and Local Attractions

 In addition to providing a number of excellent choices for lodgings, shopping or eating , Port Stanley also offers terrific beaches and a variety of year ’round attractions, including many outdoor activities and events that will make your visit to ‘Port’ memorable (click here for a listing of all merchants, facilities and services).

 Port Stanley offers one of the most outstanding beaches in Canada.
-‘Main Beach‘ has again been awarded the prestigious ‘Blue Beach’ award for 2011 and rightfully attracts tens of thousands of sun-seekers and beach-goers every summer and throughout the year.
+‘Main Beach‘ has again been awarded the prestigious ‘Blue Beach’ award for 2018 and rightfully attracts tens of thousands of sun-seekers and beach-goers every summer and throughout the year.
 Click HERE to view the Blue Flag profile of Port Stanley’s Main Beach in Central Elgin.
 It has a deep sandy beach leading out to warm waters and a sandy bottom that drops off gradually to deeper waters in the first hundred meters.
-The main beach is patrolled by Life Guards during the summer months and has a pavillion with 7 picnic tables and BBQs, public change facilities and ample parking to accommodate thousands of daily visitors.
-Windsurfers and windsailors are often seen ‘doing their thing’ most seasons because of frequent, good on-shore winds.
+The main beach is patrolled by Life Guards during the summer months and has a pavilion with 7 picnic tables, public change facilities, washrooms and parking to accommodate thousands of daily visitors.
+Windsurfers and wind sailors are often seen ‘doing their thing’ most seasons because of frequent, good on-shore winds.
+There are also mats to the waters edge accommodate our less able friends!

 Our ‘Little Beach‘ is best suited for families with small children.
 It sits on the east side of town, has shallow water and is well-protected by the east berm.
 It too has ample parking, public toilets and will easily accommodate a few hundred people for a day of fun, sun and picnics at the beach with the family.